wp-plugins/gotmls/readme.txt

 5. The Quarantine showing threats that have been fix already.

 == Changelog ==

+= 3.12.27 =
+* Added Spanish traslation, thanks to Jelena Kovacevic and Andrew Kurtis.

+= 3.11.28 =
+* Updated string in the code and added a .pot file to be ready for translation into other languages.
+* Added "Select All" checkbox to Quarantine and a new button to delete items from the Quarantine.
+* Added a trace.php file for advanced session tracking.

 = 3.08.31 =
 * Fixed undefined index bug with menu_group item in settings array.